 A maximum of 12 credits may be earned through the following options.
-All candidates who are interested in pursuing credit options must first meet with their academic advisor.
+All candidates who are interested in pursuing credit options must first meet with their graduate program advisor.
 All options require approval of the Graduate Committee prior to the candidate enrolling.
-In addition to traditional classroom-based courses (including Internet courses), credits may be earned either externally, internally, or through a combination of both.
+In addition to traditional classroom-based courses (including Internet courses), credits may be earned either externally, internally, or through a combination of both

-• External Credits.
-A total of 12 graduate credit hours are possible.
-May include the following:

-• Transfer credits, including on-line courses from other accredited institutions, taken concurrently during the candidate's enrollment at Southwest.
+- External Credits.
+A total of 12 graduate credit hours are possible, which may include the following: - Transfer credits, including on-line courses from other accredited institutions, taken concurrently during the candidate's enrollment at Southwest.
 (Note: Transfer credits are assigned by the advisor during evaluation of transcripts and approved by the Dean of the School of Education.
-Grades below a "B" will not transfer).

-• Course substitutions for courses taken previously at another institution that are similar to those offered at Southwest (credits are transferred in).

-• Concurrent enrollment in courses from another accredited institution requires approval from the graduate program academic advisor and is counted toward the 6 hours of full-time enrollment.

-• Internal Alternative Credits.
-A total of 6 graduate credit hours possible.
-May be selected from two of the following options.
-Notes: (a) Each option may only be selected once for 3 credits, and (b) Alternative credits may not be selected for skills-based classes.

-- Credit by Portfolio Assessment for Prior Learning

-- Credit by Experience

-- Credit by Examination

-- Directed Study

-Course Substitutions

-• External and Internal Credits.
-A total of 12 credit hours are possible as follows:

-• Depending on the circumstances of the candidate, he or she may select one of the following options: (a) transfer in up to 9 credit hours and earn 3 credits through internal alternative means, or (b) transfer in up to 6 credit hours and earn 6 credits through internal alternative means.

-• The maximum of 12 credits, approximately one-third of the total credits required for a master's degree or licensure.
+Grades below a "B" will not transfer). - Course substitutions for courses taken previously at another institution that are transferred in). - Concurrent enrollment in courses from another accredited institution requires approval from the graduate program academic advisor and is counted toward the 6 hours of full-time enrollment. - Internal Alternative Credits.
+A total of 12 graduate credit hours possible.
+May be selected from the following options.
+Notes: (a) Each option may only be selected once for 3 credits, and (b) Alternative credits may not be selected for skills-based classes. - Credit by Portfolio Assessment for Prior Learning - Credit by Experience - Challenge by Examination - Directed Study - Course Substitutions - External and Internal Credits.
+A total of 12 credit hours are possible as follows: - Depending on the circumstances of the candidate, he or she may select one of the following options: (a) transfer in up to 9 credit hours and earn 3 credits through internal alternative means, or (b) transfer in up to 6 credit hours and earn 6 credits through internal alternative means. - The maximum of 12 credits, approximately one-third of the total credits required for a master's degree or licensure.